 While the concept of digital twins may make you think it is straight out of a sci-fi film, the technology’s concept was first described more than 20 years ago.
 Forward-looking manufacturing companies have been continuously exploring how they can apply virtual reality development to optimize plant performance and improve products.

 However, the long-awaited hype around digital twins has started only recently.
-As with many other promising aspects of digital transformation in manufacturing, this increase of interest can be largely explained by the advancements in computing power, cloud, big data applications, and accessibility of IoT sensors.
+As with other aspects of digital transformation in manufacturing, this increase of interest can be largely explained by the advancements in computing power, cloud, big data applications, and accessibility of IoT sensors.
 And with the ability to store and process enormous volumes of data with a data lake or a data fabric solution, it’s now possible to simulate products and processes in much greater detail, which is what the digital twin is all about.

 In short, a digital twin is a digital replica of a physical entity that simulates the object’s current and historical conditions.
 The object’s profile is generated using a myriad of data points that sensors installed across it capture and send to a cloud-based system for further analysis.
 So, in a nutshell, there are four technologies that comprise a digital twin: